 “Face Europe” – An art project that affects us ALL

-The newest Video a 2 hours portrait and Interview with Derek
+Time-lapse Video a 2 hours portrait and Interview with Bill

 The topic of this project is Europe in general and the EU in particular.
 The title “face Europe” also includes the two different meanings of “Face”: the face, to face and varieties thereof.